FasterXML/jackson-dataformat-xml/README.md

 There are older versions (1.9.2)  available, which work with older Jackson versions (0.6.2): this is maintained on "1.9" branch, and uses different group id ("com.fasterxml" as well as artifact id ("jackson-xml-databind")

+Upcoming version 2.1 should have feature set that is very close to XML/JAXB use cases, and specifically adds formerly missing support for "unwrapped Lists".

 ## Maven dependency

 To use Jackson 2.x compatible version of this extension on Maven-based projects, use following dependency: